 This explains why doctors recommend that all women take an omega-3 fish oil (or algae oil) supplement – especially when pregnant.
 Research indicates that the two most beneficial omega-3s are EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

-Is DHA the same as omega-3?
+Is DHA the same as Omega 3?

 Docosahexaenoic acid, or DHA, is a type of omega-3 fat.
 Like the omega-3 fat eicosapentaenoic acid (EPA), DHA is plentiful in oily fish, such as salmon and anchovies ( 1 ).
 Your body can only make a small amount of DHA from other fatty acids, so you need to consume it directly from food or a supplement ( 2 ).

-What vitamins can I take while pregnant?
+Can I take 1000mg of fish oil while pregnant?